-The most recent reoffending data available from the CSO indicate that 45% of prisoners released from prison in 2019 reoffended within 1 year of release, and 46% of "fine" offenders for the same period reoffended within 1 year.
-Details of 3-year custodial reoffending indicate that 62.3% of prisoners released in 2016 reoffended within 3 years (Central Statistics Office 2022).
-Of those who reoffended, 8.1% (n=132 of 1,636) were initially imprisoned for a controlled drug offence; however, only 22.7% (n=30 of 132) of those reoffenders were reconvicted for a controlled drug offence (Central Statistics Office 2022).
+The most recent reoffending data available from the CSO indicate that 41% of prisoners released from prison in 2020 reoffended within 1 year of release, and under 45% of 'fine' offenders for the same period reoffended within 1 year.
+Details of 3-year custodial reoffending indicate that 61% of prisoners released in 2017 reoffended within 3 years (Central Statistics Office 2022).
+Overall drug reoffences accounted for 11.4 % (182 of 1,593) of reoffending behaviour.
+Of those who reoffended, 6.0% (96 of 1,593) were initially imprisoned for a controlled drug offence.
+A small proportion of those initially imprisoned for a controlled drug offence were reconvicted for the same offence type (1.3%; 21 of 1,593) (Central Statistics Office 2022).